-There are quite a few methods to treat or manage sinusitis and nasal polyps, and this often requires a combination of treatment options.
-They range from lifestyle changes and over-the-counter remedies, to prescribed medications and surgery.
-With any method, the goal is to:
+There are quite a few methods to treat or manage sinusitis with nasal polyps, and this often requires a combination of treatment options.
+They range from lifestyle changes and over-the-counter remedies to prescribed medications and surgery.1,2

 Reduce inflammation (swelling) in the sinuses

 Allow the nasal pathways to circulate air properly

 Address symptoms that impact quality of life